-The sleek, retro-modern design of Mammoth Espresso in the Warehouse District delivers both a family-friendly atmosphere and high-quality coffee.
-Madcap Coffee supplies the beans, and Scout Bakery supplies sweet and savory pastries like prosciutto and provolone croissants and gluten-free compost cookies.
-For those looking to explore the espresso making process, try the One & One split double espresso, which has one with steamed milk and one without.
-Ample free parking can be found by the coffee shop, which is rare in the bustling area.
+The sleek, retro-modern design of Mammoth Espresso in the Warehouse District offers a hip but family-friendly atmosphere to sip high-quality coffee.
+Madcap Coffee supplies the superior beans and Scout Bakery supplies sweet and savory pastries like prosciutto and provolone croissants and gluten-free compost cookies.
+For those looking to explore the espresso-making process, sample the One & One split double espresso, which features one with steamed milk and one without.
+Bonus: Ample free parking can be found by this cafe, which is rare in the bustling Central Business District.

-Located right by Louis Armstrong Park, Arrow Cafe is a French Quarter coffee shop that features espresso drinks with Four Barrel coffee.
-Although it bills itself a coffee shop, you can also find Thai pop-ups during lunchtime, pastries by Port City Pantry and bouquets of flowers on sale from Pistil and Stamen.
+Located right by Louis Armstrong Park, Arrow Cafe is a French Quarter coffee shop that pours espresso drinks from Four Barrel coffee beans.
+Although it bills itself as a coffee shop, the space is shared with a bike shop and an antique store, meaning you can kill three birds with one caffeinated Arrow.
 The laid-back atmosphere is perfect for reading, with wooden chairs and slatted tables appropriate for the park across the street.
 Make sure you leave plenty of time for finding parking because it's sparse in this area.

 Sólo Espresso in the Ninth Ward houses some of the most reasonably priced coffee in town, and the impeccable latte art gives a whimsical touch to any pour.
 The coffee shop itself is cozy as it is located in the basement of a house in a residential neighborhood.
 Sólo Espresso supports local eateries by offering pop-up opportunities featuring everything from croissants to ice cream.

-This local micro-roaster has been supplying restaurants, local grocery stores, and coffee shops throughout New Orleans for years, but if you want the freshest, tastiest version of its joe, head to its Lower Garden District shop where you can buy the in-house roasted beans but also enjoy hot and iced espresso and coffee drinks, like the iced coffee which is flavored by chicory and strong as they come.
+This local micro-roaster has been supplying restaurants, local grocery stores, and coffee shops throughout New Orleans for years, but if you want the freshest, tastiest version of its joe, head to its Lower Garden District roastery and espresso bar, where you can not only buy the in-house roasted beans but also enjoy hot and iced espresso and coffee drinks, like the iced coffee which is flavored by chicory and strong as they come.
 The outpost is tangerine colored and impossible to miss, meaning you’re officially out of excuses to not come in for a taste.